-Learn how to make manicotti the easy way.
-This manicotti recipe incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.
+Learn how to make this delicious beef stuffed manicotti recipe the easy way.
+This manicotti with meat recipe incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.

 I wanted to make a special occasion meal for my family this Friday.
 My stepson is going to be with us this evening and mother s day is this Sunday and my husband is a huge manicotti fan.
 I decided to make the best manicotti recipe for them all.